-5.3.6 Targets
+5.3.7 Targets

 This panel contains a table of the scientific targets that were defined in the Field Setup node.
-Clicking on one will update various aspects of the Spectral Setup page, including the rest frequencies and sidebands and spectral windows displayed in the Visual Spectral Editor, as well as the velocities displayed in the spectral window table.
+Clicking on one will update various aspects of the Spectral Setup page, including the sidebands and spectral windows displayed in the Visual Spectral Editor, as well as the velocities displayed in the spectral window table.